ovesnel/HOLPRG-2002/_sources/tasks/task2/step1.rst.txt

 The first step is to determine the data structure for the device's interfaces.

-In order to do so, we will use postman to connect to the device and obtain information about the interfaces.
+In order to do so, we will use **Postman** to connect to the device and obtain information about the interfaces.

 From the body of the response we obtain the following structure: